CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that follows best practices closely.
-It uses third person voice, lists specific capabilities, includes a clear 'Use when...' clause with multiple natural trigger terms, and targets a distinct niche (Obsidian Bases) that is unlikely to conflict with other skills.
+It uses third person voice, lists specific capabilities, includes a comprehensive 'Use when...' clause with multiple natural trigger terms, and targets a clearly distinct niche (Obsidian Bases).
+It closely mirrors the good examples provided in the rubric.

 DimensionReasoningScore